pga2rn/simple-sqlite3-orm/README.md

 A simple yet powerful SQLite3 ORM based on Python's sqlite3 DB engine, powered by pydantic.

-It targets basic CRUD operations while does it well, and is also opened to complicated use cases.
+It targets basic CRUD operations and does it well, while also opened to complicated use cases.

 ## Features and hightlights

 - Light-weight sqlite3 ORM based on Python3's std sqlite3 DB engine, with only `pydantic` and `typing_extensions` as dependencies.
-- Support defining database as code with ease.
+- Support defining your database and table as code.
 - Provides simple and clean APIs for basic CRUD operatations.
 - All functions and types are fully typed and docstrings applied.
 - Opened to advanced and more complicated use cases with helper functions, extra APIs and sqlite3 specific constants.

-## Natively supported Python types by `simple-sqlite3-orm`
+## Natively supported Python types

 Besides the Python types that sqlite3 directly supported,`simple-sqlite3-orm` also adds direct support to the following python types:

-- Enums types: IntEnum and StrEnum.
+- Enums types: `IntEnum` and `StrEnum`.
 - Literal types: str Literal and int Literal.
-- Supported types that wrapped within Optional.
+- Supported types that wrapped within Optional(like `Optional[str]`).

-Also, `simple-sqlite3-orm` provides datetime support with the following types:
+`simple-sqlite3-orm` also provides the following types for datetime support:

 - `DatetimeUnixTimestamp`: will be serialized and stored as REAL in database.
 - `DatetimeUnixTimestampInt`: will be serialized and stored as INTEGER in database.
 - `DatetimeISO8601`: will be serialized into ISO8601 format string and stored as TEXT in database.

 ## Installation

-`simple-sqlite3-orm` is published on pypi.

 ```shell
 pip install simple-sqlite3-orm